Muses and Rumblings from Oceans Away…

 Note: Oxfam, one of the oldest and leading CSO’s has worked in India since 1950s, for Bihar famine relief.

-One thought on “Muses and Rumblings from Oceans Away…
+0 thoughts on “Muses and Rumblings from Oceans Away…”

 1. Mr. Rastogi has covered the long story of India well.
 His warning about the perils of not knowing or forgetting one’s story is very valuable.
 We must guard our land and heritage from the attackers within and without.
 We must lend hands to those who are taking stand against these attackers.
 Some say that the players in First War of Independence had contradictory motives and were bound to fail.
 Let us unite in earnest.